btav/RealtimeMarkdownEditor/README.md

 2. cd RealtimeMarkdownEditor
 3. npm install
 4. bower install
+5. Run a redis server.
-5. node server.js
+6. node server.js
-6. Type anything after the slash in "http://localhost:3000" and just start creating markdown.
+7. Type anything after the slash in "http://localhost:3000" and just start creating markdown.

 ### How was this built?